feihong/asyncio-tasks-talk/talk.md

 ---
 # Separate process as a task

-Now let us consider the case where you implement your task in a separate program, perhaps using a language that is not Python.
-Asyncio provides a nice, `subprocess`-like API for running commands.
-However, communicating with the browser is a bit more complicated because other processes have no way to access the web socket object.
-Thus, your web app must now have two web socket handlers: one to collect messages from the task processes and another to distribute these messages to browser clients.
+This is when your task runs in a separate program, perhaps written in a language that is not Python.
+Asyncio provides a subprocess-like API for running commands.
+However, unlike in the previous examples, you no longer have access to the web socket object.
+Thus, your web app must now have two web socket handlers: one to collect messages from the task processes and another to help you push these messages to browser clients.

 ^ We could also use `ProcessPoolExecutor` to run tasks in separate processes, but that only works for Python programs and is fairly similar to what the example that used `ThreadPoolExecutor`.